43groupfy/43groupfy.github.io/_posts/2024-02-23-streaming-api-and-how-to-stop-data-flow-to-test-it.md

 Here is a live demo of this request/response behavior using regular browser.

-{% include embed/video.html src='demo.mp4' title='Streaming API live demo.' %}
+{% include embed/customvideo.html src='demo.mp4' title='Streaming API live demo.' autoplay=true loop=true %}

 You may have noticed that JSON starts with a `[` symbol, which means that this is the beginning of an array that never actually ends.
 When the client disconnects, the method execution is aborted with a `CancellationToken` and no more data is passed to the client.
 This leads to some challenges that I'll discuss below.